-The Nuclear Regulatory Commission is an independent Federal regulatory agency responsible for licensing and inspecting nuclear power plants and other commercial uses of radioactive materials WHAT DOES THE NRC DO?
+The Nuclear Regulatory Commission (NRC) is an independent Federal regulatory agency responsible for licensing and inspecting nuclear power plants and other commercial uses of radioactive materials.

+WHAT DOES THE NRC DO?

 The NRC's primary responsibility is to ensure that workers and the public are protected from unnecessary or excessive exposure to radiation and that nuclear facilities, including power plants, are constructed to high quality standards and operated in a safe and secure manner.
-The NRC does this by establishing requirements in Title 10 of the Code of Federal Regulations (10 CFR) and in licenses issued to nuclear users WHAT RESPONSIBILITY DOES MY EMPLOYER HAVE?
+The NRC does this by establishing requirements in Title 10 of the Code of Federal Regulations (10 CFR) and in licenses issued to nuclear users.

+WHAT RESPONSIBILITY DOES MY EMPLOYER HAVE?

 Any company that conducts activities licensed by the NRC must comply with the NRC's requirements.
-If a company violates NRC requirements, it can be fined or have its license modified, suspended or revoked.
-Your employer must tell you which NRC radiation requirements apply to your work and must post NRC Notices of Violation involving radiological working WHAT IS MY RESPONSIBILITY?
+If a company violates NRC requirements, it can be fined or have its license modified, suspended or revoked

+Your employer must tell you which NBC radiation requirements apply to your work and must post NRC Notices of Violation involving radiological working conditions

+WHAT IS MY RESPONSIBILITY?

 For your own protection and the protection of your co-workers, you should know how NRC requirements relate to your work and should follow them.
-If you observe violations of the requirements or have a safety concern, you WHAT IF I CAUSE A VIOLATION?
+If you observe violations of the requirements or have a safety concern, you should report them.

+WHAT IF I CAUSE A VIOLATION?

-If you engaged in deliberate misconduct that may cause a violation of the NRC requirements, or would have caused a violation if it had not been detected, or deliberately provided inaccurate or incomplete information to either the NRC or to your employer, you may be subject to enforcement action.
+If you engaged in deliberate misconduct that may cause a violation of the NBC requirements, or would have caused a violation if it had not been detected, or deliberately provided inaccurate or incomplete information to either the NRC or to your employer, you may be subject to enforcement action.
 If you report such a violation, the NRC will consider the circumstances surrounding your reporting in determining the appropriate enforcement action, if any.

 HOW DO I REPORT VIOLATIONS AND SAFETY CONCERNS?

 If you believe that violations of NRC rules or the terms of the license have occurred, or if you have a safety concern, you should report them immediately to your supervisor.
 You may report violations or safety concerns directly to the NRC.
-However, the NRC encourages you to raise your concerns with the licensee since the licensee has the primary responsibility for and is most able to ensure, safe operation of nuclear facilities.
-If you choose to report your concern directly to the NRC, you may report it to an NRC in spector or call or write to the NRC Regional Office serving your area.
-If you send your concern in writing, it will assist the NRC in protecting your identity if you clearly indicate that you would like your concern to be considered by the NRC Allegation Program.
-The NRC's toll-free SAFETY HOTLINE for re porting safety concerns is listed below.
-The addresses for the NRC Regional Offices and the toll-free telephone numbers are also listed below.
-You can also e-mail safety concerns to NRC.Allegation@nrc.gov WHAT IF I WORK WITH RADIOACTIVE MATERIAL OR IN THE VICINITY OF A RADIOACTIVE SOURCE?
+However, the NRC encourages you to raise your con cerns with the licensee since the licensee has the primary responsibility for, and is most able to ensure safe operation of nuclear facilities.
+If you choose to report your concern directly to the NRC, you may report it to an NRC in-